 Use oil or butter in the dough

-All of these recipes use essentially the same pierogi dough.
+All of the pierogi recipes use essentially the same pierogi dough.
 This dough can be made with either oil or butter.
-So use 3 tablespoons of oil or 1 tablespoon of butter.
+So use either 3 tablespoons of oil or 1 tablespoon of butter.
 (See specific recipes for details).
-So the only real difference is the filling.

 If you are looking for other traditional Polish dishes see also My Mum’s Best Russian Salad.